IELTS Vocabulary N (Part 1)

 neo-Darwinsim n.
 Darwinism as modified and extended by more recent students.

 neo-Latin n.
-Modernized Latin.
+Modernised Latin.

 neopaganism n.
 A new or revived paganism.